li21rich/TwitterScrape/README.md

 Also, you must install and add chromedriver: https://chromedriver.chromium.org/downloads The code will not work without these adjustments.

+time.sleep should be adjusted based on your internet speeds and willingness to risk Twitter security

 This project was designed in windows.
 Modifications may need to be made for Linux and others.